Ceremonial Guard (Canada): Sentry

 Throughout the day Rideau Hall is visited by the officer commanding of the parade and the company sergeant-major.
-They will generally elect to observe a relief of the sentries, and sometimes the officer commanding will take a report from the sentries on duty.
+They generally elect to observe a relief of the sentries, and sometimes the officer commanding will take a report from the sentries on duty.
 The officer and the guard sergeant for Rideau Hall may also elect to do rounds to check on both of the sentry posts.
 Grand rounds may also be executed by the commanding officer of the unit.

-October 2014 Shootings
+October 2014 shootings

 On October 22, 2014, a gunman attacked multiple locations at Parliament Hill.
 Corporal Nathan Cirillo, a 24-year-old reservist with the Argyll and Sutherland Highlanders of Canada, was standing guard as a ceremonial sentry at the National War Memorial when he was shot with a hunting rifle by Michael Joseph Zehaf-Bibeau.
 Zehaf-Bibeau fired two shots: One at Cirillo, and one at another sentry, which missed.
 He then drove to Centre Block, and was subsequently killed in a firefight with Sergeant-at-Arms Kevin Vickers and RCMP Corporal Curtis Barrett.
 Corporal Cirillo died of his wounds later that day, at the Ottawa Hospital's Civic Campus.

-Extra functions
+Other activities

 In addition to the Changing of the Guard, the Ceremonial Guard takes part in many other functions, such as the annual Governor General's review of the Guard.
 This inspection takes place prior to the first Guard mount on Parliament Hill normally in late June, the Canada Day celebration (specifically the noon show) on 1 July, the "Fortissimo" Sunset Ceremony that takes place in late July or early August on Parliament Hill, and the Guard's final parade, Trooping the Colour, at the end of August.
 It also participates in military funerals (for example, Opposition leader Jack Layton's procession at Parliament), important visits (Queen Elizabeth II in 2010, Prince William, Duke of Cambridge and Catherine, Duchess of Cambridge in 2011).
 The Band of the Ceremonial Guard has many engagements outside of public duties.
 The Ceremonial Guard's main mission and focus is in Ottawa, the capital city.
 In between their turns, alongside the regiments forming up the Ceremonial Guard, the Ontario and Quebec area personnel from the Army Primary Reserve regiments stationed in their respective provinces, alongside those from other provinces of the country, handle the guard changing duties only at the National War Memorial, reinforced by the Canadian Rangers and the Royal Canadian Mounted Police, as part of the aforementioned National Sentry Program of the Canadian Armed Forces.